 This is a good calligraphy kit for beginners if you don’t mind the minor flaws.
 It’s not perfect but it’s good for its intended purpose.
 I prefer using the medium and broad nibs because they are easier to control.
 Still once, you improve on your skills, it should be easier to use the other nibs.

-This is the best calligraphy set to get if you are into the dip style pens.
+This is the top-rated calligraphy set to get if you are into the dip style pens.
 It includes a wooden dip pen, which makes you feel like you are really doing traditional calligraphy.
 The pen goes into an antique holder for the full-on traditional effect.
 Four ink bottles come with the set and these bottles contain 4 different colors.
 Heads up though because some of the bottles are prone to leaking.
 There might be times when you will open the box and the ink has spilled out.

 I do like that it comes with a lot of ink.
 Beginner calligraphy sets will last you for a long time without needing to refill just as long as you don’t spill the ink.
 Check to see if the cap is sealed tightly on the bottle.
 You can also try using other types of ink.
 That is one good thing about these dip style pens.
 You can use other ink with different formulations to get the thickness of ink that you prefer.
 If there is ink from another brand that you prefer using, you can use that one.